YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 - Predictable heap allocation (tcache), allowing precise placement of attacker-controlled payloads after the algorithm table.

 By shaping the heap, embedding a `system()` pointer, and supplying a command string that redirected output to our socket, we achieved RCE and read the flag file.
-In short: weak crypto framing, unchecked lengths, and unsafe function-pointer indexing combined into a clean and stable attack chain, from key leakage to full remote command execution.